 The SEC staff examines the registration statement and prospectus, and if they appear to be materially incomplete or inaccurate, the commission may suspend or refuse the effectiveness of the registration statement until the deficiencies are corrected.
 Even after the securities have gone on sale, the agency has the power to issue a stop order that halts trading in the stock.

 Section 24 of the Securities Act of 1933 provides for fines not to exceed $10,000 and a prison term not to exceed five years, or both, for willful violations of any provisions of the act.
 This section makes these criminal penalties specifically applicable to anyone who “willfully, in a registration statement filed under this title, makes any untrue statement of a material fact or omits to state any material fact required to be stated therein or necessary to make the statements therein not misleading.”

 The Securities Exchange Act of 1934

-The Securities Act of 1933 is limited, as we have just seen, to new securities issues—that is the .
-The trading that takes place in the is far more significant, however.
+The Securities Act of 1933 is limited, as we have just seen, to new securities issues—that is the primary market.
+The trading that takes place in the secondary market is far more significant, however.
 In a normal year, trading in outstanding stock totals some twenty times the value of new stock issues.

 To regulate the secondary market, Congress enacted the Securities Exchange Act of 1934.
 This law, which created the SEC, extended the disclosure rationale to securities listed and registered for public trading on the national securities exchanges.
 Amendments to the act have brought within its ambit every corporation whose equity securities are traded over the counter if the company has at least $10 million in assets and five hundred or more shareholders.